This Day in History: New Jersey Ratifies the Constitution

 They definitely were not on board with that idea!

-On the other side of the fence was the “New Jersey Plan.”
+On the other side of the fence, the delegates to the Constitutional Convention considered the “New Jersey Plan.”
 This plan was presented by William Paterson of New Jersey soon after Randolph’s introduction of the Virginia Plan.
 Paterson’s idea protected small states by retaining the concept of “one state, one vote” in Congress.

 The compromise created a bicameral Congress that would take ideas from both the Virginia and the New Jersey Plans: The House of Representatives was to be elected based upon the population in a state.
 Thus, large states would have more congressmen.
 At the same time, the Senate would retain the “one state, one vote” principle that was so important to the small states.
 In the Senate, then, a small state like New Jersey would have the same representation as a large state like Virginia.

 Naturally, the presidential election plan would follow in the footsteps of this Great Compromise.
 In the Electoral College, states have the same number of presidential electors as they have Senators and Representatives.
-Just as it is in Congress, a state's representation in the Electoral College is based partly on population and partly on a “one state, one vote” principle.
+Just as with Congress, a state’s representation in the Electoral College is based partly on population and partly on a “one state, one vote” principle.

 New Jersey’s state ratification convention acted quickly, first meeting on December 11 and ratifying the document by December 18.